Qikfix/check_broken_repos/README.md

 # ./check_broken_repos.sh fix_repos
 ```

+Note.
+Will be generated a great log here `/var/log/repos_check.log`

 - On the Sat Server will fix everything during the execution.
 - On the Capsule, after conclude this step, will be necessary sync again.